Turkey hikes interest rates to 15% as Erdogan reverses policy on fighting inflation - KESQ

 By Anna Cooban, CNN

-London (CNN) — Turkey’s central bank hiked interest rates to 15% from 8.5% Thursday in a dramatic reversal of its unorthodox policy of cutting the cost of borrowing to tame painfully high inflation.
+London (CNN) — Turkey’s central bank almost doubled interest rates to 15% Thursday in a dramatic reversal of its unorthodox policy of cutting the cost of borrowing to tame painfully high inflation.

-Annual consumer price inflation has come down from a two-decade high of 85.5% in October but was still almost 40% in May.
+Annual consumer price inflation has come down from a two-decade high of 85.5% in October but was still 39.6% in May.

+The central bank said that there were indications that underlying inflation in Turkey was increasing, even as inflation in many other countries trends downwards.

+“The strong course of domestic demand, cost pressures and the stickiness of services inflation have been the main drivers,” the central bank said in a statement.

 This is the first rate decision by Turkey’s central bank since last month’s reelection of President Recep Tayyip Erdogan.